Chu Chu and the Philly Flash

 Chu Chu and the Philly Flash is a 1981 American comedy film starring Alan Arkin, Carol Burnett, Jack Warden, Ruth Buzzi, Adam Arkin and Danny Aiello.
 It was directed by David Lowell Rich and produced by Jay Weston, with the screenplay being written by Arkin's wife, Barbara Dana.
-Arkin plays a down-on-his-luck former baseball player and Burnett plays a Carmen Miranda-style performer.
+Arkin plays down-on-his-luck former baseball player Philly Flash and Burnett plays Carmen Miranda-style performer Emily "Chu Chu" Laedecker.

-It was released in 1981 by 20th Century Fox.
-The film received negative reviews from critics and was a box office bomb.
+The film was released on August 28, 1981, by 20th Century Fox.
+It received negative reviews from critics and was a box office bomb.
 Many of the scenes, particularly the exterior scenes of Chu Chu's home, were filmed in San Francisco's Potrero Hill district.

 Plot

-Flash used to be a talented baseball player, but now he's a homeless recovering alcoholic who sells stolen watches on the streets of San Francisco, California.
+Philly Flash used to be a talented baseball player, but now he's a homeless recovering alcoholic who sells stolen watches on the streets of San Francisco, California.
 Elsewhere, Emily Laedecker, better known as Chu Chu, is a one-woman Latin band who wears a Carmen Miranda-inspired outfit who performs on the waterfront to make money, but she is angered when Flash arrives to sell watches in her public performance space.
 Luck seems to smile at them when they find a briefcase with stolen government documents in it.
 So they scheme to return it to its rightful owner but only if they can get $50 for their trouble, maybe even more.
 Instead of the expected reward money, all they get is a load of trouble with a variety of agents coming after them to get the briefcase and the documents back.